kokke/tiny-regex-c/README.md

 ### Supported regex-operators
 The following features / regex-operators are supported by this library.

-NOTE: inverted character classes are buggy - see the test harness for concrete examples.

   -  `.`         Dot, matches any character
   -  `^`         Start anchor, matches beginning of string